microsoft/vscode-docs/blogs/2024/12/18/free-github-copilot.md

 **Try this:** Mock up a UI using Figma or Sketch (or PowerPoint - it's ok if you do that.
 I do it too).
 Then use `@vision` to generate the UI.
 You can even tell it which CSS framework to use.

-_Note:_ Vision is in preview today and requires you to have your own OpenAI, Anthropic or Gemini API key.
+_Note:_ Vision is in preview today and requires you to have your own OpenAI, Anthropic, or Gemini API key.
 The key will not be required when we release it as part of GitHub Copilot.
 Coming Soon!

 ## Keeping up with GitHub Copilot